 First Stage (1968-1969)

-Abu Dhabi Customs is one of the oldest governmental departments in the Emirate.
-After the late Sheikh Zayed bin Sultan Al Nahyan (may God have mercy upon him) took office in the Emirate of Abu Dhabi on 6/8/1966, he issued Emiri Decree No. (2) Of 1966 (A.D) incorporating a number of governmental departments and appointing heads therefor from Al Nahyan Sheikhs and experts to participate in shouldering the responsibility of the country and citizens, and among these departments were "Departments of Finance, Customs and Ports".
+Abu Dhabi Customs is one of the oldest government departments in the emirate.
+On August 6, 1966, after Sheikh Zayed bin Sultan Al Nahyan became the ruler of the Emirate of Abu Dhabi, he issued Emiri Decree No. (2) Of 1966 (A.D), establishing several government departments and appointing heads from Al Nahyan sheikhs and experts to share in shouldering the responsibilities of the nation and citizens.
+Among these departments were "Departments of Finance, Customs and Ports".

-On 14/9/1968 the scope of work expanded and the premises of the Department was moved to the new building nearby the formerly Clock Tower, Abu Dhabi corniche, i.e. nearby the current premises of the Chamber of Commerce and Industry The number of employees in the Department of Customs reached fifteen employees.
+On September 14, 1968 the scope of work expanded and the department's headquarters moved to the new building near the former Clock Tower on Abu Dhabi's corniche, currently the site of the Abu Dhabi Chamber of Commerce and Industry.
+The number of employees in the Customs Department reached fifteen employees.

 Second Stage (1970-2002)